TypeStrong/typedoc/README.md

 ```--exclude <pattern>```

-Exclude files by the given pattern, when a path is provided as source
+Exclude files by the given pattern when a path is provided as source

 ### Gulp